<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/616e46be95b52605b058d7f0/1634799768058-EA7ALA8O4CPIA6WS63X0/Graphical_abstract1.jpg</image:loc>

-<image:title>Research - Silva, A.P.; Vieira da Silva, G.; Strauss, D.; Murray, T.; Woortmann, L.G.; Taber, J.; Cartwright, N.; Tomlinson, R. (2021).
+<image:caption>Silva, A.P.; Vieira da Silva, G.; Strauss, D.; Murray, T.; Woortmann, L.G.; Taber, J.; Cartwright, N.; Tomlinson, R. (2021).
 Headland bypassing timescales: Processes and driving forces.
-Science of the Total Environment, 793, 148591, pp. 1-16. https://doi.org/10.1016/j.scitotenv.2021.148591</image:title>
+Science of the Total Environment, 793, 148591, pp. 1-16. https://doi.org/10.1016/j.scitotenv.2021.148591</image:caption>

 </image:image>